 Friday I spent the day with Sister Chilson again!
 This time as a leader and it was great to see how much she has grown in two transfers! really it is a lot.

-Funny story about ELder Costa.
-Yesterday he began telling a story about the people of Manus when he was a mission presidente there and how ,much they sacrificed to go to the temple.
+Funny story about Elder Costa.
+Yesterday he began telling a story about the people of Manus when he was a mission presidente there and how much they sacrificed to go to the temple.
 As he was telling the story I thought it all seemed very familiar.
-THen he talked about a family that had sold every thing to make the almost 8 day journey to the temple.
-And it dawn that I had infact heard this before!
-Yup he had already to this story to us in Mass!
+Then he talked about a family that had sold every thing to make the almost 8 day journey to the temple.
+And it dawned that I had in fact heard this before!
+Yup he had already to this story to us in Massahusetts!
 Heard it for a second time just this time in Portuguese.

 Well I hope everyone has a good week!
 Love you and can´t wait until Sunday!